Kern County schools see an increase in attendance post-pandemic - NewsBreak

 Kern County schools see an increase in attendance post-pandemic

 BAKERSFIELD, Calif.
-(KGET) — After the global pandemic stopped our normal routines, including kids going to school, some schools across the state are still struggling with low attendance, now that kids have returned in-person.
+(KGET) — After the pandemic stopped our normal routines, including kids going to school, some schools across the state are still struggling with low attendance.

 Attendance is the primary way school districts in the state are funded and each has made an effort to boost rates from the days of the pandemic.

-“Having kids in school is the most important thing, that is where they’re going to learn, that is where we’re going to be able to meet their needs, socially, emotionally, academically, also, again, medically, we want to be here for our community and for our parents making sure that kids are here to learn,” said Irvin.
+“Having kids in school is the most important thing, that is where they’re going to learn, that is where we’re going to be able to meet their needs, socially, emotionally, academically, also, again, medically, we want to be here for our community and for our parents making sure that kids are here to learn,” Irvin said.

 Schools learned that the needs of students changed post-pandemic, changes Panama Buena Vista Director of Student Support Dr. Jazmine Frias shares the district had to learn.

-“It forced us to really look at things students differently and to expand our thinking about how we support students in school,” said Frias.
+“It forced us to really look at things students differently and to expand our thinking about how we support students in school,” Frias said.Close

 Once those changes were made, so was attendance.

-“It really takes an entire village to support and address the various diverse needs of our students and that’s something that I would say that we’re doing far more intentionally than we were before,” said Frias.
+“It really takes an entire village to support and address the various diverse needs of our students and that’s something that I would say that we’re doing far more intentionally than we were before,” Frias said.

 To help work towards the goal of 100% attendance, one day and one kid at a time.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.